syavorsky/front-end-quiz/README.md

 1. Clone this repository.
 2. Open index.html in a browser.
-3. Make a changes and give an answers right in the code.
+3. Make a changes and give answers right in the code.
 4. Commit all you have done and send the pull request.

 # What matters